simonhartmannedu/Erwartungshorizont-Studio/README.md

 This is a Vite + React module for building and reviewing student assessment rubrics (`Erwartungshorizonte`) for Sekundarstufe I+II/ Gymnasium/Gesamtschule/Sekundarschule/Realschule NRW.

+This is probably 60% Vibe-Coded to be honest, but hey - still a fun project.

 License summary:

 - personal, educational, and other noncommercial use is allowed